idelfonsog2/idelfonsog2.github.io/README.md

       Estimated Time of Departure:
       How you look like:

-It will map, filter, reduce common attributes of a person's trip within an international location (airports) for different time zones!
-Giving them easy discoverability and possibly a new friend/acquaintance.
-It will notify you when someone is nearby
+- It will map, filter, reduce common attributes of a person's trip
+- Time zones taking into account within airports
+- Giving each person easy discoverability and possibly a new friend/acquaintance.
+- It will notify you when someone is nearby

 The rest is **HX**, human experience! 💆‍♀️💆‍♂️